bombasticSlacks/Aspirant/Game/Example-Gear.md

 * Hammock, bedroll or sleeping bag
 * A small heat safe container

-#### Field Surgery Kit
-A basic collection of tools and implements needed to perform surgery.

 #### Forensic Kit
 A collection of tools required to store and catalogue evidence from crime scenes.